Nophers/hubmail/README.md

 # Security & Privacy

-* Due to securityreasons, you have to enter your password each time sending an email.
+* Due to security reasons, you have to enter your password each time sending an email.
 * This avoids spam and scams while using this Script.